 Grow with Science Discovery

 Each year, CU Science Discovery offers hundreds of camps for students ages 5-18.
 These camps have been carefully selected and designed so that students can explore a variety of STEM content areas and then build on what they have learned as they get older.
 Science Discovery offers a wide variety of fun and engaging camps that introduce elementary aged students to the excitement of doing hands-on science!
 Middle school level camps provide more depth and allow students to dive into topics of interest in more detail.
-Science Discovery Advanced Workshops – our summer series of intensive High School workshops – provide talented high school students with the opportunity to work in CU laboratories and explore different STEM careers.
+Our summer series of intensive High School courses provide talented high school students with the opportunity to work in CU laboratories and explore different STEM careers.

 Is your Science Discovery graduate interested in doing more with Science Discovery?
-Contact us to learn more about high school summer job and volunteer opportunities!
+Contact us via email to learn more about high school volunteer opportunities!